eenblam/protohackers/README.md

 a series of network programming challenges.
 Currently, they're all written in Go with no external dependencies.

-Most solutions come with automated tests that can be run with `go test .`.
+Ultimately, these solutions are tested more rigorously against the actual Protohackers server, but most include some local tests that can be run with `go test .`.
 See README.md of each solution for details.

 ## Deploying